 At the time of publication of this notice, Mailchimp’s privacy notice can be found here.
 We have reviewed Mailchimp’s privacy policies and consider them to be adequate.

 At the time of publication of this notice, Zoho’s privacy notice can be found here.
 We have reviewed Zoho’s privacy policies and consider them to be adequate.

 At the time of publication of this notice, Formspree’s privacy notice can be found here.
 We have reviewed Zoho’s privacy policies and consider them to be adequate.

 We rely on your consent as the legal basis for processing your personal data in relation to the newsletter communications to you.
 You have the right to withdraw consent at any time (opting out).

-We have set out how and why we use your personal data and to whom it may be disclosed below:
+We have set out how and why we use your personal data and to whom it may be disclosed in a table format:

 You can ask us to stop or stop us sending you marketing messages at any time by following the opt-out/unsubscribe links or instructions on any newsletter mailshot sent to you or by contacting us at any time at email@example.com or via our website.

 Where you opt out of receiving marketing messages we may continue to process your personal data in relation to the provision of legal services and in connection with our business relationships with you.
 Our Privacy Notice (Legal Services and Business Relationships) will govern such processing of your personal data.
 See here for a copy of the Privacy Notice (Legal Services and Business Relationships).

 We will only use your personal data for the purposes for which we collected it, unless we obtain your consent to use it for another purpose or where the alternative purpose is required or permitted by law without your consent.

 4. International transfers